Peak Climbing in Nepal: Complete Guide to the Best Himalayan Climbing Peaks

 NMA regulates these climbs.
 They ensure that you follow proper safety tips and guidelines and head to your destination legally.

-Trekking peaks in the country are mostly suitable for first-time climbers, allowing them to experience mountaineering even without advanced climbing skills.
+Trekking peaks in the Nepal are mostly suitable for first-time climbers, allowing them to experience mountaineering even without advanced climbing skills.
 Island Peak and Mera Peak offer beginners the opportunity to experience glaciers, alpine villages, and stunning panoramas of the Himalaya.

 Besides these two, there are also some other easy peaks in Nepal that can be climbed without serious technical knowledge.
 Yet, you’ll still be rewarded with an alpine experience.